ZIONINFORMATIONTECHNOLOGY/ABOUTZIT/README.md

 by  wilmix   jemin  j.
 JSLASH  is  invented by  wilmix  jemin  j by God  grace.
-BY  using  CDollar  we  can  create  any technology    what  ever  you  want...
+BY  using  JSLASH  we  can  create  any technology    what  ever  you  want...